giovannibriones/osticket-prereqs/README.md

 </p>
 <p>
 <h3>&#9312; Create a Virtual Machine on Azure</h3>
-The first step is to create a virtual machine on Azure.
+The first step to do is to create a virtual machine on Azure.
-Choose the image or base operating machine as Windows 10 Pro, version 22H2.</p>
+Choose the image or base operating system as Windows 10 Pro, version 22H2.</p>
 <p>

 <img width="758" alt="2" src="https://github.com/giovannibriones/osticket-prereqs/assets/163789590/23d9667e-c26e-4f88-9285-d448c63026f9">